kelleyma49/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 	<tr>
 		<td>cachedDrawingInfo</td>
 		<td>cachedDrawingInfo</td>
-		<td>Indicates if any stylization infomraton represented as <code>drawingInfo</code> is addtionally captured as part of the binnary mesh representation for optimal client side access.
+		<td>Indicates if any stylization information represented as <code>drawingInfo</code> is additionally captured as part of the binary mesh representation for optimal client side access.
 Currently <code>color</code> component of the <code>drawingInfo</code> is supported.</td>
 	</tr>
 	<tr>
 		<td>drawingInfo</td>